 The University also has ownership rights if the creator of a copyrightable work or patentable invention makes extraordinary use of the university's resources or benefits from the direct contributions from the university's non-faculty employees to create the work.
-In such cases, the creator must disclose the work to the Office of Research Services and assign certain IP rights to the University.
-For further information, please refer to Ryerson's policy on "Faculty and Staff Ownership of Research Results."
+In such cases, the creator must disclose the work to the OVPRI and assign certain IP rights to the University.
+For further information, please refer to the TFA Collective Agreement.